How a Researcher Hacked His Own Computer and Found One of the Worst CPU Bugs Ever Found - Slashdot

 Good thing they clarified who ARM are by referencing a group I have vaguely heard of once or twice.

-AMD bug only affects THE SAME PROCESS, unlike Inte (Score:1)
+AMD bug only affects THE SAME PROCESS, unlike Inte (Score:2, Informative)

 Intel PR monkeys are trying to take AMD down with them, let's make this clear: